 Although our estimates come from a single DC retirement plan, in this study we are able to uniquely identify the impact of brokers relative to an implementable counterfactual.
 This allows us to directly address the self-selection by investors to be broker advised versus self-directed.
 In other words, we are able to overcome a problem that has plagued inferences of causality in the literature that asks: what is the value of advice?
 This is a crucial economic issue because DC retirement plans place important investment decisions in the hands of individuals, many of whom possess limited financial knowledge (e.g., Lusardi and Mitchell (2006)).
-Choi, Laibson and Madrian (2004) demonstrate that automatic enrollment had a huge impact on 401(k)

-participation rates thus improving savings rates.
-We demonstrate that a well-chosen default investment option dominates access to broker recommendations and provides improved risk taking and stock market participation in retirement portfolios.
-To the extent that investors derive utility from face-to-face meetings with brokers that they do not derive from TDFs, this utility needs to be weighed against the higher fees and likelihood of conflicted advice.
+Choi, Laibson and Madrian (2004) demonstrate that automatic enrollment had a huge impact on 401(k) participation rates thus improving savings rates.
+We demonstrate that a well-chosen default investment option dominates access to broker recommendations and provides improved risk taking in retirement portfolios.
+To the extent that investors derive utility from face-to-face meetings with brokers that they do not derive from TDFs, this utility needs to be weighed against the higher fees and increased likelihood of conflicted advice.
+At the same time, our paper highlights the challenges that researchers face when attempting to measure the value of financial advice in other settings, where we lack the exogenous variation needed to identify counterfactual behavior.